carolina-ac/docker_r_analysis/README.md

 * The -it flag allows you to interact with the container as if it were a regular terminal session, giving you flexibility to run commands and inspect your environment.

 ## * Important
 It’s important to note that `/path/inside/container` is a placeholder.
-In a real Dockerfile, you need to replace it with the directory inside the container where you want your files to be accessible.
+To use the Dockerfile, you need to replace it with the directory inside the container where you want your files to be accessible.
 For example, if you mount your local directory to `/usr/src/app/CA_original` inside the container, then the correct version would be:

 WORKDIR /usr/src/app/CA_original

 Your files should be mounted in this path when running the container.